Requirements for Admission

 - Official GRE scores must be reported by ETS (The Educational Testing Agency) and sent to the Graduate and International Admissions Center.
 (ETS code for the University of Texas at Austin is 6882).

 - Writing Sample, a sample of written work in philosophy, such as a brief term paper, roughly 4,000 to 6,000 words in length.
-After you have completed the online application you can upload your writing sample via the My Status website (see below)
+After you have completed the online application you can upload your writing sample via the My Status website.

-- International applicants will be required to send additional applications materials, including a TOEFL score, to the Graduate and International Admissions Office.
+- International applicants will be required to submit official TOEFL or IELTS scores.
+The report is submitted by the testing agency to the Graduate and International Admissions Office.
 See their web site for further instructions.